Your Session Key is My Session Key: How to Retrieve the Session Key for Any Authentication

 - RELAYER forwards the NTLM_NEGOTIATE message to SERVER – the attacked machine, without modifications.

 - SERVER replies with an NTLM_CHALLANGE message.

-- RELAYER removes the hostname field from the Target Info field in the NTLM_CHALLANGE message and forward the modified message to CLIENT.
+- RELAYER removes the hostname field from the Target Info field in the NTLM_CHALLANGE message and forwards the modified message to the CLIENT.